20 Tips for Mastering M365

-Many professionals depend on Visio for their work.
+Many professionals depend on Visio for their work and in 2021 Microsoft rolled out a new version of the Visio web app in M365.
 The software helps professionals create diagrams such as flowcharts and floor plans, but it also supports 3D objects and drawing.

 16. How to Create 3D Shapes

-Within Visio, you can find a few regular 3D shapes.
+Within Visio for 365, you can find a few regular 3D shapes.
 For example, there is a selection of diagram types including maps, networks and flowcharts.
 You also have built-in 3D stencils available.

 In the Shapes window, click the More Shapes option and then click the type of diagram that you want to create.
 Look for 3D in the stencil name as you search the Microsoft Download Center for shapes.
 While working in Visio, you can also depend on the application’s 3D section.